Angelo Taylor: Second Olympic title

 In 2007 Taylor set a new personal best in the 400 m and won the American title in the event.
-He won the 400 m bronze medal at the 2007 World Championships in Osaka and won another gold medal as part of the USA 4×400m relay team.
+He won the 400 m bronze medal at the 2007 World Championships in Osaka and won another gold medal as part of the USA 4 × 400 m relay team.

-At the 2008 Summer Olympics in Beijing, China, Taylor became a double Olympic champion, winning gold in the 400 metre hurdles and the 4×400 m relay.
-At the 2009 World Championships in Athletics he failed to make it out of the heats of the hurdles, but was part of the American 4×400 m relay team which successfully defended its world title.
+At the 2008 Summer Olympics in Beijing, China, Taylor became a double Olympic champion, winning gold in the 400 metre hurdles and the 4 × 400 m relay.
+At the 2009 World Championships in Athletics he failed to make it out of the heats of the hurdles, but was part of the American 4 × 400 m relay team which successfully defended its world title.

-Taylor finished second in the 200m at the 2010 Rieti IAAF Grand Prix in August with a new personal record time of 20.23 seconds.
+Taylor finished second in the 200 m at the 2010 Rieti IAAF Grand Prix in August with a new personal record time of 20.23 seconds.
 He fell behind Kerron Clement and Bershawn Jackson in the hurdles rankings that year, but in the 2010 IAAF Diamond League he managed top three finishes in Lausanne, Monaco and Stockholm.
 He had a season's best of 47.79 seconds for the event that year.
 He also had two podium finishes in the 400 m, coming second at the Golden Gala and third in a season's best of 44.72 seconds at the Weltklasse Zurich.

 He came third in the 400 m hurdles at the 2011 USA Outdoor Track and Field Championships with a season's best run of 47.94 seconds, gaining a place on the national team.
 He won at the Herculis meeting in July, but did not peak for the 2011 World Championships in Athletics, where he finished seventh in the final.
 He performed well in the relay, however, taking the United States to victory in a time of 2:59.31 minutes alongside Greg Nixon, Bershawn Jackson and LaShawn Merritt.

 Taylor began his 2012 season with a runner-up finish at the Mt.
 SAC Relays.
 He was third over 400 m at the Doha 2012 Diamond League meet and won the first 400 m hurdles race in Shanghai.

 2012 London Summer Olympics

 Taylor was captain of the USA men's track Olympic squad in his fourth Olympics.
-The two-time 400m hurdles gold medalist finished fifth in the event in a time of 48.25.
-In the 4x400m relay finals, Taylor ran the anchor leg and was given the lead but was chased down by the Bahamas, so the USA team won the silver medal.
+The two-time 400 m hurdles gold medalist finished fifth in the event in a time of 48.25.
+In the 4 × 400 × m relay finals, Taylor ran the anchor leg and was given the lead but was chased down by the Bahamas, so the USA team won the silver medal.